 How To Grow Pussy Willows

-The easiest way to propagate new Salix plants is by cuttings.
+The easiest way to propagate new plants is by cuttings.
 Take cuttings in the late fall and pot them over the winter.
-Those that show active growth in the spring can then be planted.
-Cuttings of 8 inches to a foot (0.2-0.3m) usually root easily if planted in the soil leaving only the top few inches exposed.
+Those that show active new growth in the spring can then be planted.
+Cuttings of 8 inches to a foot (0.2-0.3m) usually develop roots easily if planted in the wet soil leaving only the top few inches exposed.

 These shrubs are adapted to grow in environments with plenty of water to the root zone and will require regular watering unless grown in a naturally moist environment.
-They can be grown in USDA hardiness zones 4-8 and will grow best if planted in full sun, although they will also succeed in partial shade.
+They can be grown in warmer climates (USDA hardiness zones 4-8) and will grow best if planted in full sun, although they will also succeed in partial shade.

 Pussy willow shrubs are naturally large shrubs or small trees that can easily outgrow their allotted space in the garden if allowed.
-Regular pruning is advised to keep these plants at a manageable size and encourage attractive young growth and better flowering.
+Regular pruning is advised to keep these plants at a manageable size and encourage young plants to flower better.

-Unfortunately, pussy willow trees are quite susceptible to a few pests, including wood-boring insects, scales, aphids, and lacebugs.
-They may also be affected by fungal diseases like leafspot and mildews.
+Unfortunately, pussy willow trees are quite susceptible to a variety of challenges, including insect infestation from wood-boring insects, scales, aphids, and lacebugs.
+They may also be prone to fungal diseases like leafspot and mildews.

 Uses